johnbillion/query-monitor/README.md

 Query Monitor also has [several add-on plugins](https://querymonitor.com/help/add-on-plugins/) which extend its functionality, and transparently supports add-ons for the Debug Bar plugin (see the FAQ for more info).

-See also my list of [WordPress Developer Plugins](https://johnblackbourn.com/wordpress-developer-plugins).
+See also my list of [Plugins for WordPress Developers](https://johnblackbourn.com/wordpress-developer-plugins).

-### WordPress tools
+### Tools for WordPress developers

  * [Query Monitor WordPress Snippets for VS Code](https://marketplace.visualstudio.com/items?itemName=eduwass.query-monitor-wordpress-snippets)
  * [Hook Order](https://hookorder.com/)